About this listing

 IT IS OUR PLEASURE TO HAVE YOU AS OUR GUESTS

 Our prices for the first room are based on double occupancy.
-If there are two in your party - and you need separate rooms - simply make a reservation for "3" guests which will automatically book two rooms and add a modest $35.00 for the additional room per night.
+To book a second adjacent room, simply make your reservation for "3" or "4" guests which will automatically book two rooms and add a modest $40.00 for the additional person(s) per night.

 ABOUT YOUR ACCOMMODATIONS IN THE ELMWOOD VILLAGE